streaka/angularjs-imageupload-directive/README.md

 - cover-width (default is 250)
 - cover-x (default is 'left')
 - cover-y (default is 'top')
+- append (appends to model list as opposed to overwriting it)

 ## How to run the Demo?